 How should a bike helmet fit?

 Another tip?
 When you’re done adjusting the straps and the turn dial, open your mouth wide as if you’re yawning.
-You should feel the helmet pull down on your head – if it doesn’t, tighten the chin strap.
+You should feel the helmet pull down on your head—if it doesn’t, tighten the chin strap.
 Finally, make sure that the helmet isn’t blocking your vision or rocking on your head.

 MIPS (Multi-directional impact protection)

-Add: MIPS, or Multidirectional Impact Protection System, has recently become a buzzword in the biking community.
+MIPS, or Multidirectional Impact Protection System, has recently become a buzzword in the biking community.
 The main purpose of the technology is to reduce the ‘rotational forces’ or brain damage resulting from a crash.
-MIPS uses two layers that rotate independently of one another, with the outer layer rotating when you crash.
+MIPS uses two layers that rotate independently from one another, with the outer layer rotating when you crash.